nginxinc/kubernetes-ingress/examples/custom-resources/service-insight/README.md

 coffee   1/1     1            1           20m
 ```

-Send `GET` request to the service insight endpoint to check statistics:
+Send a `GET` request to the service insight endpoint to check statistics:

 Request: